 Passport and Visa

 All participants will need a valid passport in order to participate in the program.
 Students must ensure that their passport is valid at least six months past the program return date.
-US passport holders will need a Residence Permit to participate in this program.
-All students must consult the SDU website(s) for information about visa and other entry requirements.
+US passport processing can take up to 11 weeks, once your application is received at a passport agency or center.
+If you are a US citizen interested in participating in education abroad, apply for your passport now.
+See the State Department for details and to apply.
 International students should meet with their International Student Advisor in the International Studies Office as part of the application process.

 Health and Safety Information